np1919/Portfolio/index.md

 ## Next Steps:
 - Automate model fit/test/eval for `Capstone-Rework`
 - showcase some of my past work in SQL, using S3 buckets or etc. and develop new ETL systems based in SQL.
--
-## ENJOY!

-I know that data-based technologies will have a massive impact on the future, and, well -- I just love learning about stuff; languages and math, for one.
-Recognizing the underlying mathematical distributions of real-world events is one thing; capturing them as data is something altogether different.
-Representing those distributions and using them to empower others in our community -- I believe that that is where the true value of data-based technologies will eventually be realized.

-I'm not there yet, that's for dang sure; but I'm excited to earn an opportunity to learn from others in this fast-growing field by showcasing my work.

 # PROJECT DESCRIPTIONS
 ## FUNCTIONS for stock analysis